kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 ### Information on Script Names
 - backend (runs on EC2 instance)
-  - hosts backend so that you can make REST API calls to it for job operations
+  - Hosts backend so that you can make REST API calls to it for job operations
-  - when POST occurs, it triggers s3_download, ec2_batch, and then s3_upload internal to ec2_batch, then uploads job params via s2_upload
+  - When POST occurs, it triggers s3_download, ec2_batch, and then s3_upload internal to ec2_batch, then uploads job params via s2_upload
 - s3_download (runs on EC2 instance)
-  - downloads data from S3 to local machine
+  - Downloads data from S3 to local machine
 - ec2_batch (runs on EC2 instance)
-  - generates the outputs from the Rscript
+  - Generates the outputs from the Rscript
 - s3_upload (runs on EC2 instance)
-  - uploads outputs to S3 folder
+  - Uploads outputs to S3 folder
 - pc_to_s3 (runs on your own local machine)
-  - modified version of "s3_upload", uploads all folders from local machine to S3
+  - Modified version of "s3_upload", uploads all folders from local machine to S3

 ### Setup for Local Part of the Workflow
 - Install node.js: https://nodejs.org/en/download